yonie/npm-kraken-bot/README.md

 * The bot tries to keep at most X percentage of any asset in wallet.
 However, if an asset price drops dramatically (eg. the 2022 Terra/Luna asset collapse) it could mean that the bot keeps buying more of the asset while it drops further.
 Thread with caution, and never put funds in your wallet that you cannot miss.
 * If you configure the bot to buy too easily (eg when assets are not actually dropping in price much) you might end up buying for higher price than you sell.
 Ensuring that `percentageDrop` is set to at least 5% or more will likely prevent this from happening.
+* Some newly listed assets might not immediately work due to parsing errors in the token name or other unexpected issues.

 ## Requirements

-* Console based environment with Node and NPM available, can be Windows or Linux.
+* Console based environment with Node and NPM available, can be Windows or Linux based.
 * Ideally, the bot runs 24/7 to respond to market developments.
-So consider lightweight docker containers or Rasperry Pi devices.
+So consider lightweight Docker containers or Rasperry Pi-like devices.
 The bot has been tested to run fine on Raspberry Pi 3 and up.
 * You will need an account at Kraken exchange, and an API key linked to a wallet containing sufficient funds to begin trading.
 Note that the funds must be in EUR as this is the currency the bot will use to buy crypto assets.

 ## Installation

 To use;

-1. Rename `settings.js.example` to `settings.js`, make sure to review the settings as you go.
+1. Review `settings.js`, change any settings you like or simply leave at default.
 2. Rename `.env.example` to `.env` and add your kraken API keys there.
 3. Install the dependencies using `npm -i`.
-4. Run the code using `node server.js`.
+4. Run the application using `node server.js`.

 Note that new settings will only be reloaded upon restart of the application.